MJKWoolnough/javascript/README.md

 If AssignmentOperator is AssignmentNone LeftHandSideExpression must be nil.

-If LeftHandSideExpression, LeftHandSideArray, and LeftHandSideObject are nil and Yield is false, AssignmentExpression must be nil.
+If LeftHandSideExpression, and AssignmentPattern are nil and Yield is false, AssignmentExpression must be nil.

 #### func (AssignmentExpression) Format